The-Talik/Red-Wizards-Extended-Endgame/README.md

  - Fixed a bug with Mythic Relics

 Roadmap:
-- Higher mk levels of QOL items, scanners, warp, collector beams, etc.
-  - Higher level sensors with more features (detect which stations are in a sector before visiting, etc)
-  - Higher level Battle Computer which shows more info about your opponent.
+1:
   - Allow Crew to evolve beyond legendary, which will mostly only be possible with crew from escape pods found in high level sectors.
   - Ravager re-spawning
-- Disable extra equipment/weapons when owning a fleet or resetting skills, rather than uninstalling it.
   - Get Space Pilot benefit when no fleet members are present (even if you control a fleet).
   - swap/launch
     - Swap with captain of a fleet ship.
     - Swap with a derelict (leaving your ship a derelict, or maybe piloted by your first officer)
     - Launch from inventory.
 Pilot a ship from your inventory, leaving your ship as derelict, or piloted by your FO.
-- Require merging mythic relics with ancient relic before it can be used.
-(Is this just going to be annoying?)
+  - Unlock Lacewing in the current game (maybe as a derelict, similar to Mi-Laoshu) after you complete the appropriate perk.

+2.
+  - Late game questline to obtain Thoth. (after mod framework)
+  - Higher mk levels of QOL items, scanners, warp, collector beams, etc. (after mod framework)
+    - Higher level sensors with more features (detect which stations are in a sector before visiting, etc)
+    - Higher level Battle Computer which shows more info about your opponent.
   - Make background perks not lock you out of other background perks and remove the part preventing you from allying.
+(After mod framework)
     - Maybe also make being friendly with a faction add automatic displeasure to their enemy factions so you can't ally everyone at the same time.
     - Boost Turret stats in high level sectors (like we did for ships)
-- Late game way of obtaining Thoth.

 Looser down-the-road ideas:
 - Higher mk levels of other items.
 (This requires more balance consideration, so is listed separately from above)